-The trapezius (or trapezoid) is a large surface muscle originating, running vertically from the back of the head (occipital bone) to the lower portion of the thoracic spine.
-It has a horizontal aspect, moving from the spine laterally, along the top to the farthest edge of the scapula (shoulder blade).
+The trapezius is a large surface muscle originating from the back of the head to the lower portion of the thoracic spine.
+It is both vertical and horizontal.

 The trapezius has three functions: The upper region supports the weight of the arm.
-The middle region retracks the shoulder blade.
+The middle region retracks (pulls back) the shoulder blade.
 The lower part rotates and lowers the scapula.

 Muscle imbalances in the trapezius significantly affect posture and disrupt normal shoulder motion leaving the shoulder vulnerable to injury.